What Crash Landing on You Taught Me About Teaching Korean - And What It Got Wrong

 That's not a criticism of international viewers.
 It's a reason to go back and watch it again — this time knowing what to listen for.

 Subtitles flatten this entirely.
 The translation reads the same regardless of who is speaking, which means the dialect gap — one of the drama's richest comedic and dramatic textures — simply disappears for non-Korean viewers.
 I've watched students who loved the drama deeply surprised when I explain this.
 They felt the comedy.
-They didn't know where half of it was coming from.
-One student told me she assumed the North Korean characters just had "different personalities."
-She wasn't wrong — but the personality was being expressed through speech patterns she couldn't hear as distinct.
+They didn't know where half of it was coming from.One student told me she thought the North Korean characters just had different personalities.
+She wasn't entirely off — but what she was reading as personality was actually coming through in the dialect.
+She had no way to hear the difference.

 The North Korea Problem: Romanticization and Misconceptions